lunasec-io/lunasec/docs/pages/lunatrace/features/guides.md

 ## Parts of a Guide
 ### Metadata
 * Structured information about the vulnerability.
-* Can be convered to OSV.
+* Can be converted to OSV.
 ### Body
 * Detailed information and analysis from LunaSec's security engineers.
 * Tips for mitigation and incident response